Daxten/bay-scalajs.g8/README.md

+> This Template is not 'officially' released yet, I use it for all of my projects and update it when I find time, I will make this release-ready in the future

 # bay-scalajs.g8
 This Template tries to eliminate all boilerplate and create some best-practices and guidelines to make web development in scala more straight forward.